 - No yoga school or tradition can ever be all of yoga.
 Mind you don’t get stuck…

-- Rigidly sticking to outdated methods or techniques is limiting, it denies you access to current knowledge and wisdom.
+- Rigidly sticking to outdated methods or techniques denies you access to current knowledge, it will stunt your growth.

 - When you practice, try do so from your quietest place.

-- There are no short cuts to learning yoga, it takes time… maybe a lifetime!
+- There are no short cuts to learning yoga.

 - Practice alone more – no audience, no distractions.

-- Keep upgrading yourself.
-Walk on, even if you are alone in your pursuit for extended periods.
+- Walk forward, even if yourself alone in your pursuit.

-- If you happen to meet a teacher who lights a fire in you, acknowledge it with gratitude – it is a temporary gift.
+- Good teachers are rare.
+If you happen to meet one who lights a fire in you, protect the gift.